-Trauma or Post Traumatic Stress Disorder can affect our health and well-being.
-Trauma can strip us of our vitality and joy and lead to a sense of survival and existence.
+Trauma or Post Traumatic Stress Disorder can strip us of our vitality and joy.
+Past or present trauma may lead to a sense of survival without thriving.
 Trauma is experienced as freeze responses and dissociation, or hypervigilance, anger or panic, reducing our ability to feel aliveness and connectedness.
 Unable to relax, we become frozen in our pain.
 We don’t feel fully alive in our bodies and our bodies hold onto stress and turmoil.
 Trauma can steal away our sense of pleasure and confidence in life, leading to a sense of disempowerment.
 Trauma counselling for trauma and PTSD can help.

 Living with trauma is a more common experience than you may realize.
 Many of us have experienced trauma in the form of accidents, abuse, war, abandonment, developmental trauma, intergenerational trauma, neglect, medical treatments or parental substance abuse.
 It can be a challenge for people of all ages and backgrounds and can negatively affect health outcomes later in life.